felipeflfranca/simple-encrypt-and-decrypt-file-in-codeigniter-php/README.md

 # EncryptLibrary Codeigniter PHP
-simple library to encrypt and decrypt files in codeigniter
+Simple library to encrypt and decrypt files in codeigniter